waynegraham/registry.clir.org/_projects/2010-for-the-people-for-education-for-science-web-access.md

 ---
 layout: project
-title: "For the People, for Education, for Science: Web Access to the American Museum of Natural History Archives"
+title: For the People, for Education, for Science: Web Access to the American Museum of Natural History Archives
 ---